Are you trying to learn something new and looking for ways to learn it faster?

 You can check out some articles on the topic or watch Youtube videos like these to get a rough outline but make sure the author is credible first before listening to their every word.

-It's easy to get tricked by people just trying to sell you or overwhelmed with so much advice out there.
+It's easy to get tricked by people just trying to sell you or get overwhelmed with so much advice out there.
 If you go this route, pick 2-3 people that seem credible to get a few different viewpoints.

 An even better strategy?
 Find and speak to 2-3 people who have recently reached the goal you want to reach (ex: got hired as a self-taught programmer) and ask them what their "roadmap" looked like and what they would do the same or differently if they had to start from scratch.

-If you have the financial resources, consider taking a course for what you want to learn.
+If you have the financial resources, consider taking a course on what you want to learn.
 Check the reviews and if there is a free trial or money back guarantee so you can make sure it's a good fit.

 The benefit of taking self-directed courses is that a good course already has all that in mind.
 They know what you need to learn and get you to build the right projects, while also helping you to learn in a logical system of progression.
 It can seriously fast-track your learning path.

-Create your roadmap.
+So go ahead now and create your roadmap.
 This way you know what to learn in total, what to learn first, and how to assess your own progress.
-You now have a roadmap for your learning process.
-As a bonus, you can check things off as you go which always feels great.

 The problem with goals is that they are a binary method of tracking success.